donbing/bigclubdebate/readme.md

  - stadium info is available for staduim coordinates / google maps display)
  - I've not found any good player data, maybe if i do, more interesting stats can be added.

+## hacks
+ - msbuild csproj hack: game data is copied from external folder with in [Web.csproj](the website)

 ## todo
 front: